wildiness/NodeSharer/README.md

-# Node sharer
+# Node sharer (Beta)

 Easily share procedural materials and shader node setups as text!

 ![NodeSharer](./img/ns_header1_crop.png)

 ## Installation
-1. Download the zip file from the release page
+1. Download the zip-file from the green "Code" button near the top of the page.
 2. In Blender, go to Edit > Preferences > Add-ons
 3. Choose "Install..." and select the just downloaded zip-file.
 4. Node sharer should appear in the list.
 Check the checkbox to activate it.